HolyChico/HolyChico/README.md

 I am currently studying **Systems Analysis and Development** at UDF.
 I use my GitHub profile to share my solutions for college assignments, stay up-to-date with the latest technologies, and engage with the developer community.

 Feel free to leave feedback, a message, or a tip!
-If you'd like to chat, reach out via [LinkedIn](https://www.linkedin.com/in/francisco-affonso/) or [Instagram](https://www.instagram.com/holy_chico/)!
+If you'd like to chat, reach out via [LinkedIn](https://www.linkedin.com/in/francisco-affonso/)!

 In my spare time, I enjoy watching movies, series, or anime and playing video games.
 What about you?
 What do you like to do?